On principal series representations of quasi-split reductive p-adic groups: Hecke algebras for principal series L-parameters

-For an L-parameter $\phi$ we have the component group $R_\phi = \pi_0 (Z_{G^\vee}(\phi) / Z(G^\vee)^{\mb W_F})$ -- this is the appropriate version because $G$ is quasi-split.
+this is the appropriate version because $G$ is quasi-split.
 We define a ($G$-relevant) enhancement of $\phi$ to be an irreducible representation of the finite group $R_\phi$.
-Compared to \cite{AMS1}, the quasi-splitness of $G$ allows us to focus on the enhancements whose $Z({G^\vee}_\Sc)$-character is trivial, and that eliminates the need to consider the centralizer of $\phi$ in ${G^\vee}_\Sc$.
+Compared to \cite{AMS1}, the quasi-splitness of $G$ allows us to focus on the enhancements whose $Z({G^\vee}_{\mr{sc}})$-character is trivial, and that eliminates the need to consider the centralizer of $\phi$ in ${G^\vee}_{\mr{sc}}$.
 We denote the set of $G^\vee$-conjugacy classes of enhanced L-parameters for $G$ by $\Phi_e (G)$.

 Recall \cite{AMS1} that there exists a notion of cuspidality and a cuspidal support map Sc for enhanced L-parameters.
 The map Sc associates to each $(\phi,\rho) \in \Phi_e (G)$ a $F$-Levi subgroup $L$ of $G$ and a cuspidal enhanced L-parameter for $L$ (unique up to $G^\vee$-conjugation).
 We say that $(\phi,\rho)$ is a principal series L-parameter if $\mr{Sc}(\phi,\rho)$ is an enhanced L-parameter for $T$ (or a $G$-conjugate of $T$).
 In that case $\mr{Sc}(\phi,\rho)$ is unique up to $N_{G^\vee}(T^\vee \rtimes \mb W_F)$-conjugacy.
-In other words, $\mr{Sc}(\phi,\rho)$ as element of $\Phi_e (T)$ is unique up to conjugacy by $N_{G^\vee}(T \rtimes \mb W_F) / T^\vee$.
+In other words, $\mr{Sc}(\phi,\rho)$ as element of $\Phi_e (T)$ is unique up to conjugacy by $N_{G^\vee}(T^\vee \rtimes \mb W_F) / T^\vee$.

 For the maximal torus $T$, the dual group $T^\vee$ is a complex torus.
 In particular any L-parameter for $T$ is trivial on $SL_2 (\C)$ and has trivial component group.
 Hence an element of $\Phi_e (T)$ is just the $T^\vee$-conjugacy class of a homomorphism $\hat \chi : \mb W_F \to {}^L T$.
 Every element of $\Phi_e (T)$ is cuspidal, because $T$ has no proper Levi subgroups.